winningproduct/learn-portal/README.md

 - This describes the architectural representation of the system's components.
 At the inception it could be the implementation of a feature vertical and the setup of the needed infrastructure to act as a guideline for further development.

-#### Delivery Pipeline #DeliveryProcess #TechArchitecture
+#### Delivery Pipeline #TechArchitecture

 - A CI/CD pipeline helps you automate steps in your software delivery process, such as initiating code builds, static code analysis, running automated tests, and deploying to a staging or production environment.

 #### Detailed data schema #DataModel

-- Details of the data storage, data interaction interfaces (APIs) and data dimensions for analytics purposes, etc.
+- Detailed data schema focuses on how to store data efficiently for retrieval, cost and performance.
+It also looks at data interaction interfaces (APIs) and data dimensions for analytics purposes.

 #### Quality Assurance Plan